Surveying The Card Players Paintings by Paul Cezanne

 The Met Museum

-The Metropolitan Museum of Art version of this painting includes four figures, and for a very long time was believed to be the second version of The Card Players.
+The Metropolitan Museum of Art version of this painting includes four figures, and for a very long time was believed to be the second version of the famous series.
 It is similar to the Barnes painting, except it lacks the figure of the boy, and the gaze is more focused on the game with more dense space between the figures.
 All the men are hatted, and few objects are redacted.

-The painting is not that dim as the previous one and is saturated with blue tones.
-After this version of The Card Players underwent X-ray and infrared studies, the layers of graphite underdrawing, as well as heavy layers of worked oil paint, were discovered indicating that Cézanne was unable to transfer the men easily.
+This version is not that dim as the previous one and is saturated with blue tones.
+After it underwent X-ray and infrared studies, the layers of graphite underdrawing, as well as heavy layers of worked oil paint, were discovered indicating that Cézanne was unable to transfer the men easily.

 Featured image: Paul Cézanne – Card Players, 1890-92.
 Oil on canvas, 65.4 cm x 81.9 cm.
 Metropolitan Museum of Art.

 The painting which belongs to the Musée d’Orsay in Paris is probably the best known, most often reproduced, the smallest, and considered as the last version from the series.
 The spectator here is eliminated and the whole composition is brought down to bare essentials e.g. two figures immersed in their game.
 The scene seems balanced but asymmetrical, and while the man on the left is smoking a pipe (wearing more formal clothes), the man on the right is pipeless, and more loosely clothed.
 A wine bottle stands in the middle of the table dividing the scene.

 Interestingly so, this version of The Card Players was stolen along with eight other Cézanne paintings in 1961 from a traveling exhibition.
 In order to honor a lost painting, the French government released a four-color postage stamp.
 Luckily, after the ransom was paid, all of the paintings were recovered a few months later.